Increasing retail sales is a primary objective for both building product manufacturers and their distributors.

 2. Lower the Entry Level Price Point for a Product Line

-Be sure to conduct product development research to gain insights into the features that are required of the customer, and which features are ‘nice to have’.
+Be sure to conduct product development research to gain insights into the features that are required of the customer, and which features are ‘nice to have.”
 This will allow you to de-engineer your product to achieve a lower cost deliverable.

-3. Create Complimentary Digital Collateral
+3. Create Complementary Digital Collateral

 This strategy is beneficial because it increases awareness of your brand, exemplifies how customers can use your product, and adds value during the consideration phase of their buyer’s journey.